hiimvikash/reactjs/README.md

   - With React Router, you can create single-page applications (SPAs) where the page doesn't reload entirely when users navigate between different sections of your app.

   ## Now after following the below steps you will be able to ```navigate to different URL and render your particular page-component without refreshing the page``` + You will be able to ```handle invalid path``` 😄.
+  ## Note : Rendering of page without refreshing is only possible when you use NavLinks to navigate to other URL.
+If you're changing URL for navigation then it will cause refresh obviously.
   #### Step 1 : install react-router-dom in your Project
   ```npm i react-router-dom```
   #### Step 2 : create the page-components and import them at the top of main.jsx